 Use 12 pt or larger fonts in documents, websites, etc.

 Sans serif typefaces such Arial or Calibri are generally considered more legible when larger font sizes are used.
+For more information about document accessibility, please see How to Create Accessible Documents.

 Consider the contrast of text and background.